bunniesandbeatings/bdd/README.md

 Then he has our awesome widget app
 ```

 There is no evidence that he can register and log in to do so.
-That's ok, so long as a test exists for `A user registers with the site` and `A registered yser can log in`.
+That's ok, so long as a test exists for `A user registers with the site` and `A registered user can log in`.

 It is possible that between `Register` and `Login` and between `Login` and `Download` that something could change and invalidate a test.
 Perhaps the download link no longer appears on the page you see after login.
 This is where you do need **travelling** tests.